 Make it Useful: Focus on their Bottom Line

 It’s easy to talk about what you know.
 It’s harder to apply your knowledge to the specific issues of the audience members before you.
-Every audience member wants to know “how can you help me?”
-Taking steps to keep the focus on your audience’s bottom line is key to winning them over!
+Every audience member wants to know “how can this help me?”
+Taking steps to keep the focus on your audience’s bottom line is key to winning them over.

 Here’s an example: I facilitated a meeting between David, a business owner with a client-relationship-management (CRM) software product, and Julie, a potential client for David, whom I knew and thought could benefit from David’s product.
 I had both worked with David before and used his software, so I could vouch for him and his product.